Ryan Binkley

 Ryan Lee Binkley (born November 19, 1967) is an American pastor, businessman and politician.
-With his wife Ellie, he co-founded the Richardson, Texas-based Create Church in 2014, for which he serves as lead pastor.
-Prior, he began his career as a young adult pastor for Victory World Church in 1996, and founded Generational Group a decade later, a financial advisory firm for which he serves as chief executive officer (CEO).
+With his wife Ellie, he co-founded the Richardson, Texas-based Create Church in 2014, for which he is lead pastor.
+Prior, he began his career as a young adult pastor for Victory World Church in 1996, and founded Generational Group a decade later, a financial advisory firm for which he is chief executive officer (CEO).

 He was a "long-shot" candidate for president of the United States in the 2024 Republican Party presidential primaries, in which he received 25,489 votes.
 In 2025, he announced his candidacy for Texas's 32nd congressional district in the 2026 United States House of Representatives elections.
+He was set to face Jace Yarbrough in a runoff, but withdrew.

 Early life and education

 Binkley was born in Columbus, Georgia on November 19, 1967.
 He has a Bachelor of Business Administration in finance and marketing from the University of Texas at Austin McCombs School of Business.
 He also has a Master of Business Administration from Southern Methodist University's Cox School of Business.
 After Binkley moved to Atlanta at age 24 to pursue Christian ministry, his brother was killed by a drunk driver; Binkley said that this was what led to him returning to Texas.